ThomasMBury/ewstools/README.md

 ## Acknowledgements

 This work is currently supported by an FRQNT (Fonds de recherche du Québec - Nature et Technologies) postdoctoral research scholarship awarded to Dr. Thomas Bury.
-In the past, it was supported by NSERC (Natural Sciences and Engineering Research Council) Discovery Grants awarded to Dr. Chris Bauch and Dr. Madhur Anand.
+In the past, it has also been supported by NSERC (Natural Sciences and Engineering Research Council) Discovery Grants awarded to Dr. Chris Bauch and Dr. Madhur Anand.

 ## Citation info